NgoMinhHieu225/A-TRAFFIC-MONITORING-AND-STATISTICS-SYSTEM-/README.md

 This project implements an end-to-end **Real-time Traffic Monitoring and Statistics System** using Computer Vision and Deep Learning.
 Powered by **YOLOv8** and object tracking algorithms, the system detects, classifies, and tracks motor vehicles (cars, motorbikes, buses, trucks) in real-time video streams to assess traffic density and counting statistics.

 ## 🎥 Demo & Visuals
-*(Note: Replace the image path below with a screenshot or short GIF from your `snapshots/` folder after pushing to GitHub to showcase your model in action!)*

 <img width="95" height="103" alt="car_6_231118" src="https://github.com/user-attachments/assets/233435bd-3474-4c81-b04c-6b7e36d54c10" />